marcobarenghi/ProjectEuler/README.md

 Collection of project Euler exercises
 Find out more at projecteuler.net

-Most interesting problems (for me) so far and why:
+Most interesting problems (imo) so far and why:
 - ex14: dynamic programming
 - ex15: just a math problem
 - ex18: bottom-up approach